top of page

 C dons attire - and looks surprisingly well - somewhat like a middle-manager of a suburban insurance company in years hence

-B: Zounds!
-Only a fool would think I could find such a get-up in any way attractive
+B: Good lord! - only a fool would think I could find such a get-up in any way attractive (furrows brow)

-CC: I demand a fully trained French maid - a former Carmelite novice would suffice - for my part in this fiasco!
-Even Mr. Hobhouse never asked for such favours
+CC: I demand a fully trained French maid - a former Carmelite novice would suffice - for my part in this fiasco, even Mr. Hobhouse never asked for such favours

-B (somewhat unsettled): In the coach Car.., nay - 'cousin Gordon'- to Brighthelmstone! - oons! how I love orthography!
+B(somewhat unsettled): In the coach Car.., nay - ‘ cousin Gordon' - to Brighthelmstone! - oons! how I love orthography!

-Byron's coach makes its way across country - they arrive to find H and SBD waiting in the hotel lobby by the ferns
+Byron's coach makes its way across country - they arrive to find H and SBD waiting in the hotel lobby, by the ferns

 H: Why is your groom signing the register Byron?